 If you’re riding through a variety of conditions or interested in squeezing the most out of a battery pack – a controller unit can be a great addition.

 We’ve also written more about motorcycle heated clothing controllers here.

-One of the primary concerns people have when using electrically heated gear in wet conditions is safety.
+Safety is one of the primary concerns people have when using electrically heated gear in wet conditions.

-Some of the gear in our list has a water-repellant finish.
-This can be great if you get caught in a shower on a supermarket run but is no substitute for your waterproof, windproof outer jacket.
+Some of the gear on our list has a water-repellent finish.
+This can be great if you get caught in a shower on a supermarket run, but it is no substitute for your waterproof, windproof outer jacket.

 Typically, heated jackets have a power draw of about 7A.

 Your motorcycle battery should have about 28A available.
 Operating your bike (ignition, lights, indicators, etc.) requires about 12A.

 Conservatively, that leaves you with 12A + to power your accessories.